 San Diego is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 One important feature of San Diego is that it is one of the most car-oriented large cities in the country.
 In fact, 80.55% of people commute to and from work every day by private automobile, eschewing alternative forms of transportation, which are not widely available in San Diego anyway.
 So, if you like to drive, San Diego is the city for you!
 The landscape around San Diego reflects this: wide streets, parking lots, plenty of highways, malls, and shopping centers are what you'll find.